The Bristol heat network

 Project updates

-To find out more about activity happening in your area, click the relevant heat network area for Frequently Asked Questions.
+To find out more about heat networks and works happening in your area, visit the Building the Bristol heat network website here.

 Why we need heat networks